wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <tr>
 <a name="pushMemoryBufferLimitLogs"></a>
 <td>pushMemoryBufferLimitLogs</td>
 <td markdown="span"> Maximum number of logs that can stay in the proxy memory buffers before spooling to disk.
-Defaults to 16 times pushFlushMaxLogs.
-The minimum value you can set is the value your defined for pushFlushMaxLogs.
+Defaults to 16 times `pushFlushMaxLogs`.
+The minimum value you can set is the value your defined for `pushFlushMaxLogs`.
 If the value is lower than the default value, it reduces memory usage but will force the proxy to spool to disk more frequently when the logs data points arrive at the proxy in short bursts.
-<br/> Default: 16*pushFlushMaxLogs
+<br/> Default: 16 times the value you assigned <code>pushFlushMaxLogs</code>
 <br/> Version: Since 11.0</td>
 <td> Positive integer.
 <br/>Example: 17</td>